 Then there are the different types of super fund, for instance industry funds return profits to members, whereas retail funds are usually large companies who may return some of their profits to their shareholders.

-Our super fund comparison tool provides an independent, side-by-side comparison of most of the funds currently offered in Australia.
+Our super fund comparison tool provides a side-by-side comparison of most of the funds currently offered in Australia.

 Want low fees?
 Here is what you compare.